ronknight/chrome-kill-switch/README.md

 ## 🚀 What it does

 This tool performs the following actions:
-- 🛑 Forcefully closes any running Chrome processes
+- 🛑 Forcefully closes any running Chrome processes with enhanced force-kill
-- 🔍 Finds all Chrome profiles on the system
+- 🔍 Finds all Chrome profiles on the system (Default + Profile 1, 2, etc.)
 - 🗑️ Removes sensitive files containing login data, passwords, and web data
+- 📖 **NEW**: Clears bookmarks and bookmark backups for complete privacy
-- 🧹 Clears browser cache, cookies, and session data
+- 🧹 Clears browser cache, cookies, session data, and local storage
-- 🔒 Effectively signs you out of all profiles
+- 🔒 Effectively signs you out of all profiles instantly
-- 📊 Provides detailed progress feedback
+- 📊 Provides detailed progress feedback with emoji indicators
+- 🔄 Implements threading for faster performance (significantly reduced cleanup time)
+- ⏱️ **NEW**: Auto-shutdown feature with 3-second timeout for unattended operation
-- 🔄 Implements retry mechanisms for reliable cleanup
+- 🎯 Optimized retry mechanisms for reliable cleanup

 ## 📊 Process Flow